VenkataChadalawada/SparkLearnings/README.md

 your first Spark program!
 h.
 Hit control-D to exit the spark shell, and close the console window
 i.
 You’ve got everything set up!
 Hooray!

+If you donot set up your Environment variables
+        cd /usr/local/Cellar/apache-spark/2.1.0/libexec
+        spark-shell
+The above syntax will get you into scala shell.

+** - COPY ALL THE LIB FILES FROM JARS FOLDER INSIDE libexec folder into your project folder to get visibility for Scala Eclipse to add external jars under properties inorder to run a scala program